Sranan Tongo: Modern use

 Sranan Tongo remains widely used in Suriname and in Dutch urban areas populated by immigrants from Suriname.
 They especially use it in casual conversation, often freely mixing it with Dutch.
 Written code-switching between Sranan Tongo and Dutch is also common in computer-mediated communication.
-People often greet each other in Sranan Tongo by saying, for example, fa waka, instead of the more formal Dutch hoe gaat het.

 In 2021, Sranan Tongo appeared for the first time in the Eurovision Song Contest in Jeangu Macrooy's song, "Birth of a New Age".